SquirrelScript/Introduction/README.md

 # Introduction

-## Welcome to SquirrelScipt, the Javascript learning Meetup
+## Welcome to SquirrelScript, the Javascript learning Meetup

 ## Some simple rules